-For wheelchair access to Chelsea Wing, please come through the main reception in Sydney Wing.
-Follow the directions to Chelsea Wing - take the lifts in Sydney Wing to Level 3 and use the link bridge.
+For wheelchair access, please come through the main reception in Sydney Wing.
+Follow the directions to Chelsea Wing - take the lifts in Sydney Wing to level 3 and use the link bridge.
 If you need help, please ask at Sydney Street reception.